alexdlaird/hookee/docs/index.rst

 .. image:: https://img.shields.io/pypi/l/hookee.svg
    :target: https://pypi.org/project/hookee/

-``hookee`` is a command line utility that gives you command line webhooks, on demand!
-Dump useful request information to the console, process request/response information, customize response data, and configure ``hookee`` and its routes further in any number of ways through through custom plugins.
+``hookee`` is a command line utility that provides command line webhooks, on demand!
+Dump useful request data to the console, process requests and responses, customize response data, and configure ``hookee`` and its routes further in any number of ways through custom plugins.

 Installation
 ------------